 Why is it Called Chimping?

 Monkeys make an “OOooh Oooh, Aaa AAah” type of noise.
-The same noise is also made by photographers that instantly look into the LCD after taking the photos.
+The same noise is also made by photographers that instantly look into the LCD after taking the photos (joking).

 Sometimes these chimp noises are also followed by a chimp-like hand gesture to invite people to look at the photo.

 This term was coined by Bryan Peterson and became widely popular.
 It is simply just photographers looking at their LCD screen immediately after every shot they take.

 Looking back, chimping is quite common between amateur photographers that are just starting their photography journey.
 Respecting and ogling your awesome photograph at the back of the camera is not wrong in any way, but there are some risks to it.

 On the other hand, chimping is one of the most instantaneous feedback you can get.
 Digital photography is, after all, made to help you see the digital projection of the image.

 There is no shame to becoming a “chimper.”

 Looking at the LCD instantly tells you about the things that you should improve.
 Maybe correct the exposure to give it more feel, using unique POV’s, and many more.

 Let us talk about chimping in more depth with the pros and cons especially how to stop doing it.